• Skip to main content

 Using the IC MBI6001

-Warning: Circuits explained below are not isolated from mains AC, and therefore are extremely dangerous to touch in the powered and open condition.
+Warning: Circuits I have explained below are not isolated from mains AC, and therefore are extremely dangerous to touch in the powered and open condition.
 You should be extremely careful while building and testing these circuits, and make sure to take the necessary safety precautions.
 The author cannot be held responsible for any mishap due to any negligence by the user.

 Referring to the standard transformerless constant current LED driver circuit using the IC MBI6001, we can see hardly any external components being used except a few resistors.